arunsadhasivam/AdobeAEMCQ/README.md

-Two ways to generate AEM projects
+Three ways to generate AEM projects
 ==================================

 Either use the AEM Eclipse extension and follow the New Project wizard (choosing AEM Sample Multi-Module Project)...

 Or use your mvn skills:

-1) use sling plugin
+1) use sling plugin if single module.

+2) AEM Sample Multi-Module Project - if it involves multi module in pom.xml

-2)use  maven script
+2)use  maven script - if we dont want to install plugin.

 C:\Workspace\AEM> mvn archetype:generate \
  -DarchetypeGroupId=com.adobe.granite.archetypes \